 You need to consider what massage table accessories you will need for the type of massage you practice and the demographic to which you cater.
 For example, will you need special massage bolstering for pregnancy massage?
 Do you need massage table extenders for larger clients?
 Want a face rest?
 Do you need a massage table cart to facilitate transportability?
 Massage table packages often offer basic accessories (adjustable face cradle, carrying case, etc.), to help the beginning massage therapist to establish themself.
 You may also want massage table linens, a table warmer, or a fleece pad.

 You need to assess how mobile you think you will be with your massage tables: where you will work and how often you think you may be moving your practice to different locations.
 One good way to determine how mobile you will be with your massage table is to imagine yourself carrying it up a flight of stairs.
 For example, if you do outcall massage you may have to carry your massage table up stairs, and might therefore want a lightweight portable massage table.
 If you aren’t going to be moving your massage table often, you might want to consider a stationary or lift table.

-You may prefer to buy a massage table that is made by an environmentally conscious manufacturer.
+You may prefer to buy a best massage table brand that is made by an environmentally conscious manufacturer.
 They may use water-based, non-toxic lacquers and responsibly managed hardwoods, or have non-chlorofluorocarbon emitting foams.
 Be sure to read about the manufacturer and their materials, if this is important to you.
 You may also want to consider how humidity or moisture might damage your massage table, especially if you practice outdoors or near water.
 Many companies, such as Earthlite, are producing aluminum frames to reduce the impact of water damage.